further-external/client-ckf-data-layer-spec/events/fran-dev/page_load_started.md

 ## Attached Notes

-<p>This is information about the page.&nbsp; We will want to fire the events in this sequence.<br />Page Load Started &gt; User Detected &gt; Page Load Completed</p>
+<p>This is information about the page.&nbsp; We will want to fire the events in this sequence.<br />Page Load Started &gt; Page Load Completed</p>